 - Bake for about 15 minutes, until the edges are light brown

-- Let cool a bit and very carefully roll in the vanilla-sugar mixture
+- Let cool almost completely and very carefully roll in the vanilla-sugar mixture (optional)

 - Keep the crescents in an air-tight container